 The Institute for Tourism and Leisure (ITF) wants to actively support the revitalisation process for Swiss and Graubünden tourism and is actively working to this end on the three key areas, namely service innovation, infrastructure management and network management.
 With its international team, it provides innovative impetus, acts as a link between the tourism industry and society and, in doing so, attaches great importance to both the regional and national dimension, without neglecting the international dimension.
 Against the background of the specific issues facing Graubünden as a tourism region, special attention is paid to the topics of second homes, tourism infrastructure, future-oriented adjustments in tourism service design, especially regarding new technologies, and constantly changing consumer demand

-Management of Tourism Real Estate and Infrastructures
+Tourism and Leisure Infrastructures

 - Discover our projects in German